vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hospital-medicine/hospital-medicine-telemetry.md

 # Telemetry

+Ahmad Dbouk and Samuel Lazaroff

+---

-Background
+## Background

--   \~43% of monitored pts do not have a true indication
+- Many monitored pts do not have a true indication
     - Leads to alarm fatigue, unnecessary workups, and is expensive

 - Telemetry is not a substitute for more frequent vital signs

 - Discuss frequently on rounds: always reassess need and indication

--   HDS pts w/o troponin elevation or new arrythmias that admission are typically appropriate for transfer without telemetry
+- Stable patients without troponin elevation or new arrythmias are typically appropriate for transfers without telemetry

 | 0                                                         | 1                                                          |
 |-----------------------------------------------------------|------------------------------------------------------------|